Audio, video, and pictures add interactivity to your presentations, but they also add a lot of weight, which makes it difficult to share.

 Audio and Video Compression

-By default, iSpring preserves the original audio quality.
-You can set a lower bitrate for lower file size, but it will also affect the audio quality.
-(Obviously, a small change in bitrate will only be detectable to those with sensitive ears, but even a tin ear will notice a severe decrease in bitrate.)
+iSpring preserves the original audio quality by default.
+You can set a lower bitrate for a lower file size, but it will also affect the quality of the audio.
+(Obviously, a small change in bitrate will only be detectable to those with sensitive ears, but even a tin ear will notice a large decrease in bitrate.)

-Note: forcing a higher bitrate than the source file will not increase the quality of the audio, as the source file contains a given amount of digital information that cannot be supplemented ex nihilo.
+Note: Forcing a higher bitrate than the source file will not increase the quality of the audio, as the source file only contains a given amount of digital information.

-Try converting your PowerPoints to Flash with iSpring and learn for yourself what a great compression method it is.
-No more struggling with huge files and complicated compression software.
-Flash format is really the most compact and neat output for your PowerPoint creations.
+Try converting your PowerPoint to HTML5 with iSpring.
+It’s a really quick and easy way to compress a PowerPoint file.
+You don’t have to struggle with huge files or complicated compression software.
+HTML5 format is the most compact and neat output for your PowerPoint slides.

 Plus, iSpring Converter Pro is not just a PowerPoint-to-HTML5 tool.
 It’s a robust authoring software that allows you to embed any video (e.g., from YouTube or Vimeo) into your slides.
 You can also set specific security settings for each presentation to protect your content from unauthorized access.

 The HTML5 version of your presentation is mobile-ready and adapts to the screen size and orientation of any device.
 The preview mode allows you to see exactly how your content will look to the viewer.
 You can enjoy full functionality iSpring Converter for free during the 14-day trial.